aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/general.rst

     - Use **4 spaces** for indentation

-not 2, 3 or 8 – no tabs – if you are able to do 3 :sup:`3/4`, thats good enough
+not 2, 3 or 8 – no tabs – if you are able to do 3 :sup:`3/4`, that's good enough

 Line Length